Deep-Sea Reading: Our Favorite Picture Books about the Ocean

 __________

-If you like this activity, check out my science-themed coloring & activity book, Shrimp, Shrimp, Cuttlefish!
-This book focuses on more than 30 ocean animals with coloring pages and activities like the one in this post.
+P.S.
+If you love learning about ocean animals, be sure to check out my science-themed coloring & activity book, Shrimp, Shrimp, Cuttlefish!
+This book focuses on more than 30 marine invertebrates with coloring pages and activities.
 You can find a sample coloring page from the book here.

 Comments